 - HDL: Optimal Range: 59 to 100 mg/dL

-A compound in green tea, EGCG has demonstrated a stabilizing effect on blood sugar levels.
-Drinking the whole green tea leaf in the form of matcha powder is a great way to up the ECGC in your life.
+EGCG is a compound in green tea, EGCG has demonstrated a stabilizing effect on blood sugar levels.
+Drinking the whole green tea leaf in the form of matcha powder is a great way to up your ECGC intake.

-In several studies, alpha-lipoic acid was helpful in balancing out blood sugar levels and improving insulin resistance.
-This antioxidant also strengthens immunity, improves energy in cells, protects brain cells against excitotoxicity, and removes excess toxic metals.
-Suggested dose for blood sugar control is 200 milligrams three times a day.
+In several studies, alpha-lipoic acid supplements helped balance blood sugar levels and improved insulin resistance.
+This antioxidant also strengthens immunity, improves energy production in cells, protects brain cells against excitotoxicity, and helps the body remove excess toxic metals.
+For blood sugar control, take 200 milligrams three times a day.

-Research published in the medical journal Circulation followed nearly 5,000 people for 15 years.
-The people who took higher levels of magnesium had a decreased risk of metabolic syndrome.
-Another similar study, published in the American Journal of Epidemiology, followed more than 1,000 healthy adults for five years and found that greater magnesium intake improved insulin sensitivity.
-Other studies have shown that magnesium improved triglycerides and high blood pressure—two other hallmarks of metabolic syndrome and diabetes.
+According to research published in the medical journal Circulation, in a group of nearly 5,000 people, those who took higher levels of magnesium over a period of 15 years had a decreased risk of metabolic syndrome, a condition that is often a precursor to diabetes.
+A similar study, published in the American Journal of Epidemiology, followed more than 1,000 healthy adults for five years and found that greater magnesium intake improved insulin sensitivity.
+Other studies have shown that magnesium improves triglycerides and high blood pressure – two other hallmarks of metabolic syndrome and diabetes.

-When chromium levels are low, HDL levels fall, insulin resistance develops, and triglycerides rise.
-Chromium supplementation has been shown to improve receptor function.
+When chromium levels are low, good cholesterol tends to drop and the risk of insulin resistance, as well as triglyceride levels, go up.
+Chromium supplementation has been shown to improve blood sugar receptor function.
 The best food sources of chromium include onions, tomatoes, potatoes, and sea vegetables.

-The protein Nrf-2 plays a role in regulating antioxidant gene induction.
-Nrf-2 actually turns on genes that are responsible for antioxidant and detox pathways.
-Inflammation is calmed when Nrf-2 is activated and tends to get worse when there are low levels of Nrf-2.
-Many dietary antioxidants have been found to activate Nrf-2, including:
+The protein Nrf-2 plays a role in regulating antioxidant gene induction by turning on genes that are responsible for antioxidant and detox pathways.
+When Nrf-2 is activated, inflammation tends to subside.
+There are many antioxidant rich foods that tend to activate Nrf-2, including:

 - EGCG from green tea